-(vi) otherwise engaging in activities defined by law or Supreme Court decision as constituting the practice of law.166
+(vi) otherwise engaging in activities defined by law or Supreme Court decision as constituting the practice of law.184

-Applying Louisiana Disciplinary Rule 3-101,167 a predecessor to Rule 5.3 of the Louisiana Rules of Professional Conduct, the Louisiana Supreme Court held that a lawyer aided and abetted his paralegal in the unauthorized practice of law where the lawyer delegated his exercise of his professional judgment to his paralegal who performed the functions and exercised the professional judgment of a lawyer in evaluating the client's claim, advising the client as to the merits of his case, entered into the contract to perform the legal services, prepared motions, negotiated a settlement, and handled and distributed the settlement proceeds to the client.168 In reaching this conclusion, the Louisiana Supreme Court explained that the prohibition on the unauthorized practice of law is grounded in the need to protect the public from legal services by persons unskilled in the law who may have divided loyalty or conflicts of interest.169
+Applying Louisiana Disciplinary Rule 3-101,185 a predecessor to Rule 5.3 of the Louisiana Rules of Professional Conduct, the Louisiana Supreme Court held that a lawyer aided and abetted his paralegal in the unauthorized practice of law where the lawyer delegated his exercise of his professional judgment to his paralegal who performed the functions and exercised the professional judgment of a lawyer in evaluating the client's claim, advising the client as to the merits of his case, entered into the contract to perform the legal services, prepared motions, negotiated a settlement, and handled and distributed the settlement proceeds to the client.186 In reaching this conclusion, the Louisiana Supreme Court explained that the prohibition on the unauthorized

-165 Louisiana Claims Adjustment Bureau, Inc. v.
+183 Louisiana Claims Adjustment Bureau, Inc. v.
 State Farm Ins.
 Co., 877 So.2d 294 (La.
 Ct.
 App.
 2004) (providing that the Louisiana Claims Adjustment Bureau, Inc. had engaged in the unauthorized practice of law where, without a licensed attorney on staff making the determination, the bureau evaluated the clients' claims and advised the clients of their causes of action against others); see also Louisiana State Bar Ass'n v.
 Carr and Associates, Inc., 15 So.3d 158 (La.
 Ct.
 App.
 2009).

-166 La.
+184 La.
 R. Prof. Conduct, R 5.5(e)(3), Unauthorized Practice of Law; Multijurisdictional Practice of Law, available at https://lalegalethics.org/louisiana-rules-of-professional-conduct/article-5-law-firms-and-associations/rule-5-5-unauthorized-practice-of-law-multijurisdictional-practice-of-law/.

-167 Louisiana Disciplinary Rule 3-101 provides that a lawyer shall not aid a non-lawyer in the unauthorized practice of law.
+185 Louisiana Disciplinary Rule 3-101 provides that a lawyer shall not aid a non-lawyer in the unauthorized practice of law.

-168 Louisiana State Bar Ass'n v.
+186 Louisiana State Bar Ass'n v.
 Edwins, 540 So.
 2d 295, 301 (La.
 1989); see also In re Galloway, 15-12646, (Bankr.
 E.D.
 La.
 2018).